pluralsight/guides/in-review/front-end-javascript/ionic-2-+-lokijs-+-localforage-progressive-web-app-no-sql-db-and-long-term-storage/article.md

 npm install localforage
 ```

-If your Ionic Framework version is older than beta 9, you'll need add "--ts" to the first command.
+If your Ionic Framework version is older than beta 9, you'll need add "--ts" to the first command:

 ```bash
 ionic start LokiDB blank --v2 --ts